 Four respected presenters (Michael Parkinson, Sarah Greene, Mike Smith and Craig Charles) and a camera crew attempted to discover the truth behind ‘The most haunted house in Britain’, expecting a light-hearted scare or two and probably the uncovering of a hoax.

 Viewers settled down to watch a live broadcast from a council house in the fictitious suburb of Foxhill Drive, Northolt, where Pam Early and her children Suzanne and Kim have experienced various strange and troubling supernatural phenomena in the house.

 The events seem to stem from the rather disturbing presence of a ghost known as ‘Pipes’ because of the clanging metallic noises that herald his arrival, the sound reminiscent of a rattling clapped-out central heating system.

 They are joined in the studio by psychic researcher Dr Lin Pascoe: “Well, maybe they’re both involved,” offers Dr Pascoe in the television studio.
 “I mean, maybe it’s like a tandem effect.
 Kim’s creating the energy and Suzanne’s directing the violence in on herself.”

 All seems relatively serene as the investigation begins at the house and the dubious Parky soon adopts a sceptical attitude back in the safety of the studio.

-90 minutes later, Ghostwatch was revealed to have been, in fact, a scripted drama by Stephen Volk, fronted by familiar personalities playing themselves and filmed some months before.
+90 minutes later, Ghostwatch was revealed to have been, in fact, a scripted drama by Stephen Volk, broadcast as part of the Screen One anthology series, and fronted by familiar personalities playing themselves and filmed some months before.